Louise Weiss: Women's rights activist

-In 1934, she founded the association Les femmes nouvelles (The New Woman) with Cécile Brunschvicg, and she strove for a stronger role for women in public life.
+In 1934, she founded the association Les femmes nouvelles (The New Women) with Cécile Brunschvicg, and she strove for a stronger role for women in public life.
 She participated in campaigns for the right of women to vote in France, organised suffragette commands, demonstrated and had herself chained to a street light in Paris with other women.
 In 1935, she unsuccessfully sued against the "inability of women to vote" before the French Conseil d'État.

 Politician

 In 1979, she, a Gaullist, stood as a candidate of the Rassemblement pour la République in the first European election in 1979.
 On 17 July 1979, she was elected as a French Member of the European Parliament (MEP) and sat with the European People's Party.
 At the time of the first election, aged 86, she was the oldest member of Parliament and thus its first Oldest Member.
 She remained MEP and Oldest Member until her death, on 26 May 1983, aged 90.

 The main parliament building in Strasbourg bears her name.